Stand Up For Public Lands Employees and Public Lands

 Congress is also considering the misleadingly named Fix Our Forests Act, which would roll back environmental protections and hand more control over our public lands to the timber industry.

 Public lands belong to all of us—not corporate interests.
-Take action now to protect the future of our forests and the people who care for them.
+Take action now to protect the future of our public lands and the people who care for them.
+These places belong to all of us; tell Congress that public lands are NOT for sale.

 Consider taking an extra moment to personalize your comment.
 Adding just a sentence or two about how public lands are important to you makes your opinion that much more impactful to decision-makers.